rjshvjy/puvi/.dev-index/code_usage_report.md

   - ... and 1 more

 ### purchases
-- Used by modules: db_utils, app, opening_balance, blending, batch_production, purchase, sku_production, masters_common
+- Used by modules: app, sku_production, purchase, blending, db_utils, masters_common, opening_balance, batch_production
 - Files: 12
 - Functions using this table:
   - system_info in puvi-backend/puvi-backend-main/app.py